Congress of Deputies: Constitutional position

-House's nature
+House makeup

 Composition

-Section 68.1 of the Spanish Constitution establishes that the Congress of Deputies must be composed of among 300 deputies at least and 400 deputies at most.
-At present, the house has 350 deputies which is determined by the General Electoral Regime Organic Act, which was approved in 1985.
+Section 68.1 of the Spanish Constitution establishes that the Congress of Deputies must be composed of at least 300, and no more than 400 deputies.
+At present, the house has 350 deputies which is determined by the 1985 Electoral Act.

 Electoral system

-The Spanish Constitution establishes that the deputies are chosen by universal, free, equal, direct and secret suffrage.
-The election is held every four years or before in case of snap election.
+The Spanish Constitution establishes that the deputies are chosen by universal, free, equal, direct, and secret suffrage.
+The election is held every four years or earlier in case of snap election.
 The members of the Congress are elected by proportional representation with closed lists in each constituency.

-There are 50 multi-member constituencies for the Congress of Deputies which belong to the 50 provinces of Spain and the two single-member constituencies which belong to two autonomous cities (Ceuta and Melilla).
-According to the Spanish Electoral Act, each province shall be represented by at least two deputies, thus 102 deputies already apportioned.
-The remaining 248 deputies are allocated proportionally by constituency.
-This distribution can change in each election and it is specified when writs of election are issued.
-After the General Election, seats are assigned to the electoral lists in each constituency using the D'Hondt method in each constituency separately; parties receive seats in approximate proportion to the number of votes each received in the constituency.
-A strictly proportional system would result in fractional seats.
-The D'Hondt method resolves this by favoring parties receiving larger votes.
+There are 52 constituencies for the Congress of Deputies corresponding to the 50 provinces of Spain and two autonomous cities (Ceuta and Melilla).
+According to Spanish electoral law, the number of seats in each constituency can change in each election and it is specified when writs of election are issued.
+Each province is guaranteed a minimum allocation of two seats, and one seat each for Ceuta and Melilla for a total of 102 seats.
+The remaining 248 seats are allocated proportionally according to the population using the Hare quota.

+After the General Election, seats are assigned to the electoral lists in each constituency separately, using the D'Hondt method; parties receive seats in approximate proportion to the number of votes each received in the constituency.
+A strictly proportional system would result in fractional seats; the D'Hondt method resolves this by favoring parties receiving larger votes.

-The 1985 General Electoral Regime Act establishes a 3% minimum valid votes by constituency requirement (blank votes count towards the total votes, but invalid ballots do not count) for a party to participate in the seat distribution for a constituency.
-This applies to the provinces that elect at least 24 deputies.
+For provinces that elect at least 24 deputies, the 1985 Electoral Act establishes a 3% minimum valid votes by constituency requirement (blank votes count towards the total votes, but invalid ballots do not count) for a party to participate in the seat distribution for a constituency.
 At present, this condition applies only to Madrid and Barcelona.

-In March 2011, the General Electoral Regime Organic Act was remodeled, requiring parties that are not represented either in Congress or in the Senate to collect signatures to support their candidacy to be able to run in the election.
+In March 2011, the Electoral Act was modified to require parties that are not represented either in Congress or in the Senate to collect signatures to support their candidacy to be able to run in the election.
 One-tenth of a percent of those registered to vote in a constituency are required to be on the ballot and each citizen can sign only once for a party candidacy.
-The Electoral Board establishes the regulations for collection of signatures.
+The Electoral Board establishes the regulations for the collection of signatures.

-Criticisms

-With this system, the least populated provinces are overrepresented as the population is lower than other provinces which are still awarded one seat, than if the seats would be strictly distributed in proportion to the population of each province.
-Likewise, the most populated provinces are underrepresented.

-This system tends to favour the biggest political parties.
-Despite using a proportional representation system, the electoral system of the Congress of Deputies favours the creation of a two-party system.
-It is due to different reasons such as: